Athenar: Description

 The type and only specimen of Athenar consists of a braincase and partial skull roof, containing portions of the right and left frontal bones, both parietal bones, partial postorbital bones and portions of the squamosals.
 A distal portion of the right paraoccipital process and part of the right squamosal were found with the specimen and later attached with plaster, although this has fractured with no way of connecting the elements back together.

-Although the holotype material is quite large, Whitlock and colleagues consider it to belong to a 'subadult' individual due to the presence of sutures between many of the elements of the braincase.
+Although the holotype material is quite large when compared to the subadult and adult specimens of Diplodocus, Whitlock and colleagues consider it to belong to a 'subadult' individual due to the presence of sutures between many of the elements of the braincase.

 Classification

 While originally assigned to Diplodocus, Whitlock and colleagues propose an alternative phylogenetic placement for the specimen in the clade Dicraeosauridae.
 Dicraeosaurids are closely related to the diplodocids (which includes the namesake Diplodocus), and are characterised by their overall smaller size and shorter necks when compared to other flagellicaudatans.
 While the skull possesses a number of characteristics of both Diplodocidae and Dicraeosauridae, Whitlock and colleagues consider the dicraeosaurid characters to be more numerous than the diplodocid ones.
 This includes the presence of frontoparietal and postparietal fenestrae (holes in the skull) and the presence of a distinct prong on the squamosal bone, among other features.

 Three other dicraeosaurid taxa are known to be coeval with Athenar: Kaatedocus, Smitanosaurus and Suuwassea.
 The taxon has two notable differences in skull anatomy when compared to all three, and was potentially larger in adult size and younger in age than Suuwassea.
 However, in both Suuwassea and Athenar the frontal bone contributes to the supratemporal fenestra, which may indicate a close relationship between the two taxa.
 The taxon also shares traits with non-North American dicraeosaurs like Amargasaurus.